 - Recheck administration (time, dosage, by whom) and effects of the pre-anesthesia agents;

-- Ensures safety while transporting patient from the lobby to the OR table/bed;
+- Ensures safety while transporting a patient from the lobby to the OR table/bed;

-- Assists in positioning the client in the induction of anesthesia, notes the time of induction;
+- Assists in positioning the client in the induction of anesthesia, note the time of induction;

 - Assists in positioning the client in the desired position for operation/procedure;

-- Place straps, restrains, and other protective materials for safety;
+- Place straps, restraints, and other protective materials for safety;

 - Assists in dressing (gowning) of the sterile nurse;

 - Calls for any other request and corrections among surgical team members;